 Ross Perot ran for president as the Reform Party’s candidate.
 Jill Stein, and Ralph Nader before her, flew the flag for the Green Party.
 And Theodore Roosevelt sought a third term as president as a member of the Progressive “Bull Moose” Party in 1912.
-The United State’s two-party political system has a strong tradition of so-called third parties, and you’ll see your fair share on your ballot this year in Colorado: The Centennial State has five official minor parties and one Qualified Political Organization (which basically means it’s a minor, minor party).
+The United State’s two-party political system has a strong tradition of so-called third parties, and you’ll see your fair share on your ballot this year in Colorado: The Centennial State has eight official minor parties (and no Qualified Political Organizations, which are basically minor, minor parties).

 The Colorado Secretary of State’s website defines a minor party as “any political party other than a major political party,” which is as straightforward as it is vague.
 So, what, really, makes a minor political party?
-Besides navigating some red tape, each organization must meet one of three major requirements to be recognized as a minor party by the state of Colorado: submit a petition signed by 10,000 registered Colorado voters, have at least 1,000 registered party members, or have a candidate for statewide office receive at least five percent of the vote in the past two general elections.
-Fulfill any of those requirements, and any candidate for state or federal office who earns their party’s nomination will automatically be placed on the ballot.
+Besides navigating some red tape, each organization must submit a petition signed by 10,000 registered Colorado voters and meet one of two major requirements to be recognized as a minor party by the state of Colorado: have at least 1,000 registered party members or have a candidate for statewide office receive at least five percent of the vote in the past two general elections.
+Fulfill those requirements, and any candidate for state or federal office who earns their party’s nomination will automatically be placed on the ballot.

-This election, that means that Coloradans won’t just be choosing between red and blue in the general election; they’ll be considering candidates from the American Constitution Party, the Approval Voting Party, the Colorado Center Party, the Libertarian Party of Colorado, and the Unity Party of Colorado.
-(The Colorado Green Party didn’t nominate any candidates this election cycle.)
-Here, we’ve broken down each party’s platform so you can decide if you’re more aligned with one of these parties than the GOP or the Democrats.
+This election, that means that Coloradans won’t just be choosing between red and blue in the general election; they’ll be considering candidates from the Approval Voting Party, the Libertarian Party of Colorado, the Green Party of Colorado, the American Constitution Party of Colorado, the Unity Party of Colorado, the Colorado Forward Party, and the Colorado Center Party.
+(The No Labels Colorado Party didn’t nominate any candidates this election cycle.)
+Below, find a rundown on how, er, legit each one is.

 • Its website looks like: It sells life insurance.